-The Cooperative Education (Work Experience) Route gives students who have completed their third year of study in the Department of Psychology, including successful completion of PSYCO 212 (or equivalent), and who present a Faculty Grade Point Average of at least 2.3, an opportunity for extended, paid work experience.
+The Cooperative Education (Work Experience) Route gives students who have completed their third year of study in the Department of Psychology and who present a Faculty Grade Point Average of at least 2.3, an opportunity for extended, paid work experience.
 The program lasts for 12 or 16 months, and, after completing the reporting requirements, a student can receive university credit for the experience.
 The Work Experience designation will appear on the degree parchments of students who have successfully completed the program.